0xPacman/Test/README.md

 # Test

-this is a Testing LAB
+This is a Testing LAB

-i test here my functions and programs.
+i test here my functions and some simple programs.

-you are welcome to check them but before that, tshreb shi kas d'atay?